Published: July 26, 2017

 How Long Does The Parachute Ride Take?

 If freefall is all about thrill and speed, parachuting is almost the complete opposite.
 Once your parachute opens, everything slows down and gets quieter.
 The rush of the wind is replaced by complete peace, and you're left with incredible views and a chance to catch your breath and take in what's happening.
+At this point, your instructor will easily be able to talk to you and point out the sights!

 A typical parachute ride takes around 5 minutes from deployment to landing.
 There are factors that change this, though, such as weight, parachute size and how you fly.